 The development of digital imaging technologies has created significant benefits to learning, allowing staff and pupils instant use of images that they have recorded themselves or downloaded from the internet.
 However, staff, parents/carers and pupils need to be aware of the risks associated with publishing digital images on the internet.
 Such images may provide avenues for cyberbullying to take place.
 Digital images may remain available on the internet forever and may cause harm or embarrassment to individuals in the short or longer term.
-It is common for employees.
+It is common for employers to carry out internet searches for information about potential and existing employees.